-As long as I can remember, I have made mix and remix of music I love.
-It all started with two cassette decks back in the 80’s, all inspired by my classmate Lars and his cut-mix of Renegades of Funk by Afrika Bambaataa & Soulsonic Force, which he did on his parents brand new Philips D8644 Ghettoblaster – The one with the wooden speakers.
+As long as I can remember, I have made my own mix and remix of the music that I love.
+It all started with two cassette decks back in the 80’s, all inspired by my classmate Lars and his cut-mix of Renegades of Funk by Afrika Bambaataa & Soulsonic Force, that he did on his parents brand new Philips D8644 Ghettoblaster – The one with the wooden speakers.

-I believe, that the first cut-mix I ever made was a track from Street Sounds Electro 1 record – or something like that – but I don’t remember the title of the track anymore.
-Later I did remix of Paul Hardcastle – 19, Freeez – I.O.U, Baltimora – Tarzan Boy, Captain Rock – Cosmic Blast and a lot of other artists, all songs I loved back then.
+My first cut-mix was a track from the Street Sounds Electro 1 record – or something like that – but I don’t remember the title of the track anymore.
+Later, I did cut-mix of Paul Hardcastle – 19, Freeez – I.O.U, Baltimora – Tarzan Boy, Captain Rock – Cosmic Blast and a lot of other artists, all songs I loved back then.
 In essence I used the parts that I liked – extended them and switched the playing order – and left out parts that I didn’t like.
 Everything was played of one cassette deck and was recorded onto the other.
 All the cut-mix was one artist only.

-Later my good old friend Peter A and I, made mix using two home stereo turntables and a lousy 4 channel mixer – that worked – most of the times.
-I remember that we did one successful mix on the turntables, and the only one that were recorded onto audio cassette, a Hip Hop mix that included artists like Beastie Boys, Run-DMC, Mantronix, LL Cool J, Doug E Fresh and more.
+Later my good old friend Peter A and I, made a few mix using two home stereo turntables and a lousy 4 channel mixer – that worked – most of the times.
+We only did one successful live mix on the turntables and the only one that were recorded onto audio cassette.
+It was a Hip Hop mix that included artists like Beastie Boys, Run-DMC, Mantronix, LL Cool J, Doug E Fresh and more.

 Most of the old mix/remix I’ve posted, was created with Sonic Foundry Acid Pro.
 Before using Acid Pro, we used SAW (Software Audio Workshop), possible SAWStudio but I’m not sure.
 SAW is much like Acid Pro, in the way you arrange your samples.
 SAW is designed and developed by Bob Lentini, RML Labs, and is still available for purchase on the webside.